I have partnered with Subway’s Initiative: ‘Being Your Best’ to bring you this information. All opinions are 100% my own. Thanks for reading.

 This is a big one for me.
 I mean in the world of kids, jobs, bills, housework and everything I do.
 I tend to get hungry later on.
 But there are consequences.
 Eating a meal at bedtime leaves heavy foods within your body that have a harder time breaking down while you sleep, actually interrupting your sleep which doesn’t help.

-3. Get at least eight hours sleep per night:
+3. Get at least eight hours of sleep per night:

 4. Portion Control & Healthy Choices Mean Everything: